 - Customer service and ethics training: It is of prime importance that hospital staff receive optimal training to maintain quality customer service and uphold key ethical values in all their interactions with patients.
 For staff or ethics education, video can prove to be of immense value in providing a highly effective demonstration of commonly recurring healthcare scenarios.
 These videos show how to tackle the most frantic, and chaotic situations, using the right words or even body language when dealing with a distraught patient, tips on tranquilizing a stressed family, the do's and don'ts of ethical physician-patient interaction, etc.

-- Patient testimonial videos: According to Pew Research, one-in-four (26%) adult internet users say they have read or watched someone else’s health experience about health or medical issues in the past 12 months.
-Therefore, with video, healthcare facilities have an excellent opportunity to simply record customer stories and testimonials of their experience with a certain medical condition, and how healthcare services or facilities were able to help.
+- Patient testimonial videos: According to Pew Research, one-in-four adult internet users say they have read or watched someone else’s experience about health issues in the past 12 months.
+Therefore, with video, healthcare facilities have an opportunity to simply record customer stories and testimonials of their experience with a certain medical condition and treatment.
 Such compelling video content can then be disseminated to a wide audience of existing or potential patients via email, social media, websites, blogs and health news portals.

 VIDIZMO, a Gartner recognized video streaming solution, offers a powerful platform designed to serve all healthcare use cases discussed above.
 Additionally, VIDIZMO can accommodate any other video management needs healthcare institutions may have.
 Healthcare institutions can integrate VIDIZMO with their existing IT infrastructure, including content management systems (CMS), customer record management (CRM) systems, learning management systems (LMS), and more.